-Subsidy to build new houses.
+Subsidy to build new houses is a bad idea.

 A Sept.
 25, 2024, CBC News article, "B.C.
 NDP vows to help middle-income homebuyers with 40% financing," outlines a BC NDP plan to deliver first-time house buyers to house builders.

-From the macroeconomic perspective, NDP's plan to finance 40% of the "market" price for first-time house buyers shares a flaw with Margaret Thatcher's 1980 privatization of council housing ("right to buy") in the UK.
+From the long-term perspective, NDP's plan to finance 40% of the "market" price for first-time house buyers shares a flaw with Margaret Thatcher's 1980 privatization of council housing ("right to buy") in the UK.

 In the Thatcher case, "first-time buyers" did indeed, as "first-time buyers" will in this case, achieve their "dream" of owning their own house.
 Those same houses' prices upon sale in the future, however, were (and in this case will be) governed by the "market" (in quotes because there is no inherent necessity to treat houses as financial assets).

 Council houses acquired for a song fetched prices, when sold, far beyond the price that fortunate original buyers paid.
+The same will be true here.

 The $1.29 billion per year in financing that the announced plan will provide to qualifying buyers of target houses amounts, in fact, to a pass-through subsidy to builders participating in the plan.
 Buyers will not even touch their 40% on its way into the hands of participating builders.